cesbit/vlow/README.md

 >```

 ### Using Vlow Component
-Instead of assigning the store to props, it can also be assigned directly to the state by extending `Vlow.Component` instead of `React.Component`.
+It is recommended to use [withVlow](#using-withvlow) instead of `Vlow.Component` but in some cases you might prefer to extend your component directly with a `Vlow.Component` instead of `React.Component`.
+The main difference is that the *state* from the store will be merged with your components state, instead of receiving the *state* by props.

 Inside the `constructor` you should use the `mapStore()` or `mapStores()` function to map the state to the store.

+Here is an example of how to use `Vlow.Component`:

 ```javascript
 class ItemComponent extends Vlow.Component {